 The goal of our social studies curriculum is to help first grade students create a better understanding of the world and their place in it.
 Our world geography curriculum enables first graders to begin to see themselves as important components of larger structures: their families, their school and their broader community.
 Students learn about the locations of continents, develop an understanding of their differing geographical characteristics, and appreciate the connection between culture and geography.
 Students also learn about the design and engineering process and its role with invention.
 Questions such as “what role do inventions have in our lives?” and “how do you take an idea and make it a reality?” guide students’ journeys as they learn about the history of some famous inventions and discover the valuable lesson that mistakes and failures can help us improve upon our ideas.
 First graders create blueprints, build prototypes and make iterations to their own inventions to create solutions for real life problems, often using 3D printing.

-First grade students visit the library at least once a week for a dedicated library class where they continue to be exposed to new and notewothy children’s literature, including I-Can-Read books, biographies, early fiction and nonfiction.
+First grade students visit the library at least once a week for a dedicated library class where they continue to be exposed to new and notewothy children’s literature, including biographies, early fiction and nonfiction.
 Students learn to differentiate between an author and an illustrator and recognize that library materials have a specific arrangement.
 They begin to locate information in nonfiction books, and identify parts of a book such as cover, title and end pages.
 Our extensive 18,000+ volume collection serves as a valuable resource for students and faculty throughout the school year as part of our integrated curriculum model, and it also provides families with a variety of child and adolescent development resources.

 First grade music class is the place to be!
 Filled with dancing, singing and playing instruments, students are encouraged to develop an appreciation and respect for many styles of music while they expand and deepen their understanding of musical concepts.
 In addition to broadening their singing range to include more notes and simple canons, they also learn to coordinate singing with movement by playing Orff instruments (xylophones and rhythmic instruments) while engaging in song.
 Through our performing arts curriculum, first graders also act in various productions such as the annual Kindergarten & First Grade Play and the Lower School Play.

 First grade artists are encouraged to look carefully and make connections between what they see and what they create.
 Art concepts and skills are practiced and reinforced, while new techniques and processes are introduced.
 Students work with color as they learn to mix secondary and tertiary colors, they use scissors to cut more complex shapes, they combine materials to make three-dimensional constructions and are introduced to “famous” artists past and present.
-The overall intention of our first grade art program is expose our students to people, places and things that inspire them to create, to ask questions and to be bold makers and doers.
+The overall intention of our first grade art program is to expose our students to people, places and things that inspire them to create, to ask questions and to be bold makers and doers.

 First graders engage in a variety of games and exercises in P.E. class in order to refine and hone manipulative skills.
 An assortment of equipment including beanbags, hula hoops, balls, scooters, jump ropes and balloons are used to help students develop and improve both fine and gross motor skills.
 A significant aspect of the first grade P.E. curriculum is to keep all children moving at all times in order to increase cardiovascular endurance.